zal0302/zal0302.github.io/_pages/about.md

   * GPA: 93.71/100, Ranking: 1/224, CET-4: 580, CET-6: 555, GRE: 326, TOEFL: 97
 * Visiting Student in University of Washington, Seattle, USA, Spring 2018
   * GPA: 3.96/4, Ranking: 1/60 in EE351 and 1/430 in AMATH301

+## Recent News

+* [10/2021] One paper was accpted by TIP 2021!
+* [11/2020] One paper was accpted by TMM 2020!
+* [09/2019] I have joined the Media Computing Lab under the supervision of Prof. Ming-Ming Cheng!
+* [06/2019] I graduated from Harbin Institute of Technology, and received my bachelor degree.

 ## Major Awards & Honors
 * 2021: First-Class Scholarship of Nankai University.